Misuse of the “final” dit dit (EE) before the very end of QSO

 This is polite, effective, and the normal and correct way for a Quality True Telegraphist, and has been done in similar fashion for some 100 years.

-Let’s explore what happens when today’s well-intentioned but inexperienced or misdirected CQ operator misuses and thus abuses the “EE” or “DIT DIT”.
+Let’s explore what happens when today’s well-intentioned but inexperienced or misdirected CQ operator misuses and thus abuses the “EE” or “DIT DIT” and sends it prematurely.

 If you send EE this truly means everything is completed.
-Any experienced Quality True Telegraphist will feel annoyed, as it sounds very rude.
+Any experienced Quality True Telegraphist may feel annoyed, as it sounds a bit rude.
 You don’t want me to also have my final and wish you all the best until we meet again?

 All the time that other operator is sending their final final, after your premature DIT DIT, they are uncomfortable and confused.
 They don’t know whether you were just inconsiderate and selfish and whether they should also just send EE, because you had your say and perhaps you think you also spoke on my behalf, which is arrogant, and assumed I had no wish to give my heart felt parting greetings in an over, as you only had the privilege of doing?

-It is very harmful and bad practice to make any CW operator confused, or to appear rude, or not following long established etiquette.
+It is bad practice to make any CW operator confused, or to appear rude, or not following long established etiquette.

 So now, let us summarize: NEVER EVER send an EE or ESE or DIT DIT etc, the so-called final dits, until truly everything has been finished.

-You send your transmission and end with <SK> CALLSIGN DE CALLSIGN <KN> because if you do not end with a K or <KN> and moreover especially if you end there with a TU EE you are saying “that’s all, nothing more” and you are not inviting the other station to send their final, you’re asking them to skip over their final, just save time and forget the courtesy, just also end “EE”.
+Otherwise, send your final transmission and end with <SK> CALLSIGN DE CALLSIGN <KN> because if you do not end with a K or <KN> and moreover especially if you end there with a TU EE you are saying “that’s all, nothing more” and you are not inviting the other station to send their final, you’re asking them to skip over their final, save time and and also end now with a “EE”.

 Again: EE or ESE or TU EE whatever dits, NEVER belong anywhere except at the very end.